discordjs/guide/guide/creating-your-bot/creating-commands.md

 npm install @discordjs/builders @discordjs/rest discord-api-types
 ```

-Let's suppose we want to register these three slash commands for our bot: `/ping`, `/server`, and `/user`.
+Let's suppose you want to register these three slash commands for your bot: `/ping`, `/server`, and `/user`.

 ![Command Picker](./images/commandpicker.png)